pubnub/rabbitmq/readme.md

 	 [x] PublishAdapter received '{"Depositor":"Randy","Amount":"123"}'

 	 [-] PublishAdapter Amount of 123.0 below 1000000.0 so will not publish to PubNub
 6. (Optionally) Leave the SubscribeAdapter and Consumer classes running and go to those terminals to confirm that the same message sent to PubNub was also delivered all the way back down to the Consumer

-	For example, in SubscribeAdapter console
+	For example, the SubscribeAdapter console

 	 [x] SubscribeAdapter SUBSCRIBE : RECEIVED on channel:rabbitWorker : class org.json.JSONObject : {"Amount":"1000000.01","Verifier":["PublishAdapter"],"Threshold":1000000,"Depositor":"Randy"}